 Private providers are responsible for implementing the special education process in accordance with IDEA and the New Hampshire Standards for the Education of Children with Disabilities.
 The self-assessment data collection form highlights the private providers' understanding of the requirements of IDEA and the New Hampshire Standards for the Education of Children with Disabilities and was reviewed during the monitoring visit.
-Each area of compliance on the self-assessment data collection form clearly outlines whether the compliance is either a requirement of both IDEA and the New Hampshire Standards for the Education of Children with Disabilities or a requirement of solely the New Hampshire Standards for the Education of Children with Disabilities.
-The private provider cites the evidence of compliance in the self-assessment prior to the monitoring visit.
+Each area of compliance on the self-assessment data collection form clearly outlines whether the compliance is either a requirement of both IDEA and the New Hampshire Standards for the Education of Children with Disabilities or a requirement of solely the New Hampshire Standards for the Education of Children with Disabilities or a requirement of solely the New Hampshire Standards for the evidence of compliance in the self-assessment prior to the monitoring visit.
 During the monitoring visit, the monitoring team verified the evidence of compliance based on review of the student file, using the private providers' self-assessment as a resource.
 In the case of student specific finding(s) of noncompliance, the sending District is cited for noncompliance, as well as the private provider.